samdenty/Wi-PWN/README.md

 ## Introduction ##

-### What it is
+### What is Wi-PWN

-Basically it’s a device which performs a [deauth attack](https://en.wikipedia.org/wiki/Wi-Fi_deauthentication_attack).
-You select the clients you want to disconnect from their network and start the attack.
-As long as the attack is running, the selected devices are unable to connect to their network.
-Other attacks also have been implemented, such as beacon or probe request flooding.
+Wi-PWN is a firmware that performs [deauth attacks](https://en.wikipedia.org/wiki/Wi-Fi_deauthentication_attack) on cheap Arduino boards.
 The [ESP8266](https://en.wikipedia.org/wiki/ESP8266) is a cheap micro controller with built-in Wi-Fi.
 It contains a powerful 160 MHz processor and it can be programmed using [Arduino](https://www.arduino.cc/en/Main/Software).

-You can buy these chips for under $2 from China!
+A deauthentication attack is often confused with [Wi-Fi jamming](https://en.wikipedia.org/wiki/Radio_jamming#Method), as they both block users from accessing Wi-Fi networks.

 ### How it works

 The 802.11 Wi-Fi protocol contains a so called [deauthentication frame](https://mrncciew.com/2014/10/11/802-11-mgmt-deauth-disassociation-frames/).
 It is used to disconnect clients safely from a wireless network.

-Because these management packets are unencrypted, you just need the mac address of the Wi-Fi router and of the client device which you want to disconnect from the network.
+Because these management packets are unencrypted, you just need the MAC address of the Wi-Fi router and of the client device which you want to disconnect from the network.
 You don’t need to be in the network or know the password, it’s enough to be in its range.

 ### How to protect against it

-With [802.11w-2009](https://en.wikipedia.org/wiki/IEEE_802.11w-2009) Wi-Fi got an update to encrypt management frames.
-So make sure your router is up to date and has management frame protection enabled.
-But note that your client device needs to support it too, both ends need to have it enabled!

-The only problem is that most devices don’t use it.
-I tested it with different Wi-Fi networks and devices, it worked every time!
-It seems that even newer devices which support frame protection don’t use it by default.

-I made a [Deauth Detector](https://github.com/spacehuhn/DeauthDetector) using the same chip to indicate if such an attack is running against a nearby network.
-It doesn't protect you against it, but it can help you figure out if and when an attack is running.

-## Disclaimer

-Use it only for testing purposes on your own devices!
-**Wi-PWN and its contributors don't take any responsibility for what you do with this program.**

-Any redistributing, advertising or selling of this project as "jammer" without clearly stating it as a pentesting device for testing purposes only, is prohibited!
+With the [802.11w-2009](https://en.wikipedia.org/wiki/IEEE_802.11w-2009) updated standards, management frames are encrypted by default.

+[802.11w](https://en.wikipedia.org/wiki/IEEE_802.11w-2009) is rarely used in the real world as both the router **and the client device** need to support this standard, otherwise they won't be able to connect to the routers.

+Updating to the [802.11w](https://en.wikipedia.org/wiki/IEEE_802.11w-2009) standard is often expensive and difficult due to the vast devices of legacy devices not supporting the new standard.
+Because of the maintenance nightmare, over 95% of devices use the vulnerable 802.11 standard — even though newer devices support newer standards.

 ## Installation